Major general (United Kingdom): Royal Air Force usage

-From its foundation on 1 April 1918 to 31 July 1919, the Royal Air Force briefly used the rank of major-general.
+From its foundation on 1 April 1918 to 31 July 1919, the Royal Air Force (RAF) briefly used the rank of major-general.
 The service was a wartime amalgamation of the Army's Royal Flying Corps and the Navy's Royal Naval Air Service, so the ranks were a compromise between these two traditions.
 The insignia of the rank was derived from that of a Royal Navy rear-admiral and featured a broad gold stripe on the cuff below one narrow gold stripe.
-The two stripes were surmounted by an eagle (volant and affronty) under a king's crown.
+The two stripes were surmounted by an eagle (volant and affronty) under a King's crown.
 The RAF replaced the rank of major-general with the rank of air vice-marshal on 1 August 1919.

 Despite the short duration, the significance of the RAF to modern warfare was indicated by the number of senior officers who did hold the rank of major-general in the RAF: